Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. 76ers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Philadelphia 76ers are 7.5-point underdogs heading into Game 5 of the second round of the NBA Playoffs against the Boston Celtics at TD Garden on Tuesday, starting at 7:30 PM ET on TNT.
-The series is tied 2-2.
-The matchup has an over/under of 213.5.
+The Boston Celtics are 2.5-point favorites heading into a decisive Game 6 of the second round of the NBA Playoffs against the Philadelphia 76ers at Wells Fargo Center on Thursday, starting at 7:30 PM ET on ESPN.
+The 76ers lead the series 3-2.
+The matchup's point total is 212.5.

 Celtics vs. 76ers Odds & Info